-In many places across the East and Horn of Africa, farmers and herders are in fierce competition for land, water and other natural resources.
+In many places across the East and complex crisis is unfolding with people's Horn of Africa, farmers and herders are in fierce competition for land, water and other natural resources.
 Climate change-induced droughts and floods have limited the availability of fertile soil and grazing land, fuelling widespread hunger and displacement and sometimes sparking violent conflict within and between communities.